 - Last Best Hope, A True Story of Escape, Evasion, and Remembrance:http://www.pbs.org/lastbesthope/

-- Le Réseau Comète: http://www.evasioncomete.org/ .
+- Le Réseau Comète: https://www.evasioncomete.be/.
 This website is maintained by Philippe Connart, Michel Dricot, Edouard Reniére, and Victor Schutters.
-A master list of airmen helped by the Comet Line is at http://www.evasioncomete.org/aListe.html and French-language summaries of each man’s experiences are at: http://www.evasioncomete.org/aFichesChoix.html.
-Another useful feature of this website is their chronological list of the airmen’s crossing of the Pyrenees at http://www.evasioncomete.org/aFichesChrono.html.
+A master list of airmen helped by the Comet Line is at https://www.evasioncomete.be/aFichesChoix.html.
+To view the website’s description of that person’s experiences, click on his name.
+For a more detailed list of airmen, including dates and serial numbers, click on https://www.evasioncomete.be/aListe.html.
+Another useful feature of this website is their chronological list of the airmen’s crossing of the Pyrenees at https://www.evasioncomete.be/aFichesChrono.html.
 It can be quite useful to know the names and stories of other airmen who shared experiences with the one you are researching.

 - Les Amis de Reseau Comète (Comète au Pays Basque): http://cometepaysbasque.blogspot.fr/.
 Multilingual website.
 Good interactive maps.

 - Ligne Comete Line Remembrance (formerly Comete Ligne Kinship): http://www.cometeline.org/